 MP Withdraws from Flight after completed registration.

-The AR or BAR are the only people that can withdraw a company from a flight.
+The AR or BAR are the only users that can withdraw a company from a flight.

 Pull up the Flight registration for your company and open the workflow.
 This can be done by looking in the Available Flights report on the General dashboard, or searching for the Flight number or opening the Flight Registration record report.